ultralytics/ultralytics/docs/en/integrations/sony-mct.md

 ## Conclusion

-Exporting YOLOv8 models to Sony's MCT format allows you to optimize your models for efficient deployment on various hardware platforms.
+Exporting Ultralytics YOLOv8 models to Sony's MCT format allows you to optimize your models for efficient deployment on various hardware platforms.
 By leveraging advanced quantization and pruning techniques, you can reduce model size and improve inference speed without significantly compromising accuracy.
 For more information and detailed guidelines, refer to Sony's [Model Compression Toolkit documentation](https://github.com/sony/model_optimization).

 ## FAQ

-### How do I export YOLOv8 models to MCT format?
+### How do I export an Ultralytics YOLOv8 models to MCT format?

-You can export YOLOv8 models to MCT format using either Python or CLI commands:
+You can export an Ultralytics YOLOv8 models to MCT format using either Python or CLI commands:
 !!! example
 === "Python"